Ideas

 Locally, little to no extra space should be required from this feature as the extra incremental information downloaded from a library would have been created anyway when users go to compile the library.
 It is possible to use extra space if the compiler ever stores extra information that would be unneeded for some users.
 For example, caching different llvm IR representations that are dependent on the host’s architecture.
 Solving this may either mean compressing the data so that as little space as possible is duplicated, or it may mean not saving data that is very dependent on the host’s system such as llvm IR.

 Downloading this data rather than creating it on compilation would mean an increase in download times.
-Compared to Unison, ante users would be downloading both the textual code and the incremental version rather than just the later.
+Compared to Unison, ante users would be downloading both the textual code and the incremental version rather than just the latter.
 It is unclear how much of a problem it would be in practice.
 One potential solution would be to ensure the incremental data of a library or program contains all the information needed to compile it.
 Then downloading the release of a library from a package manager would only entail downloading the metadata and not the source code itself.
 One potential issue with this solution is IDE integration.
 A hypothetical ante-language-server could be able to read type signatures or documentation from this, but if the user wished to explore the source code of the library they would likely only be able to see a pretty-printed AST recreated from the metadata.

 Builtin Recursion Schemes

 Often in functional programming we encounter familiar looping patterns that can be factored out into functions like map, filter, or fold.
 Functions over arbitrary recursive types (like trees) however, tend to be written by hand with manual recursion.
 Recursion Schemes provide a solution to factoring out these recursive patterns, but they come with a high barrier to understanding and require users to manually define a fixpoint version of their types.
 Ante could in theory create and convert between the fixpoint version of the type behind the scenes to give users a nicer API.
-Lets consider a sum function for a tree type:
+Let’s consider a sum function for a tree type:

 type Tree =